plokhotnyuk/jsoniter-scala/README.md

 ```

 Workarounds are:
-- don't enclose ADTs with object into outer classes
+- don't enclose ADTs with an object into outer classes
-- use outer object (not a class) instead
+- use the outer object (not a class) instead

 ## How to develop